 1. Our graduates are very marketable with dual certification

 Elementary Teacher Education students are eligible for teacher certification in elementary education and in the area of their concentration.
 They choose a concentration in one of the following areas: English as a second language, middle school math, middle school English, middle school science, middle school social studies, special education.
 Having a second teaching certificate makes our graduates very marketable and provides them with additional expertise for the elementary classroom.
 Graduates are eligible to earn teacher certification in other states through interstate reciprocity agreements.

 2. High-quality coursework from nationally-recognized faculty

 The Elementary Teacher Education program is nationally accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Association for Childhood Education International (ACEI).
 Students learn the content and pedagogy needed to successfully impact student learning.
-In 2012-2013, 40% of our graduating seniors earned the ETS Recognition of Excellence on the Praxis II Elementary Education: Content Knowledge test.

 The School of Education graduate program is ranked 30th in the country by U.S. News & World Report.
 Faculty value close relationships with undergraduate students and work with them on research projects to help them grow professionally.
 They offer study abroad programs every year and senior faculty who are national experts regularly teach in the undergraduate program.
 The faculty teach, develop, and model best practices that students can take to their future classroom.